sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

 .. code-block:: scala

-    linuxPackageMappings := configWithNoReplace(linuxPackageMappings.value)
+    linuxPackageMappings in Rpm := configWithNoReplace((linuxPackageMappings in Rpm).value)

 This will mark all config files as ``noreplace`` and prevent them from being changed during updates.
+Please note that the ``linuxPackageMappings`` are scoped to the ``Rpm`` plugin.
+This is necessary in order to catch all config files relevant to the rpm package and mark them correctly.